 In research involving surgery, pre- and postoperative care should be implemented to reduce adverse effects both before and after the operation.
 Any procedure likely to cause pain should only be performed after adequate anaesthesia and with appropriate analgesia, unless either of these endangers the experimental aims.
+For example, studies that test novel anaesthesia/analgesia protocols should compare these to the current most effective standard of care as established by the literature, regardless of legal local practices.
+In addition, the inclusion of sham treatments (i.e. negative pain controls) should be considered instead of positive pain controls.
+In such cases where positive pain controls are essential to the aims of the study, all animals should receive comprehensive pain treatment as soon as the necessary data are collected.
 The use of neuromuscular blocking agents alone is generally unacceptable.

 Drawing the line between sentient and non-sentient animals is a difficult challenge.
-The current scientific consensus seems to be that all vertebrate animals and some invertebrates (primarily cephalopods and decapods, see Broom 2013) are capable of experiencing suffering of one kind or another.
+The current scientific consensus seems to be that all vertebrate animals and some invertebrates (primarily cephalopods and decapods, see Broom 2013, but also increased research on insects, see Klobučar and Fisher 2023 and Gibbons et al. 2022) are capable of experiencing suffering of one kind or another.
 This will be influenced by many factors such as the species, age, sex, reproductive condition, social status, individual experience, perceptions, motivations and natural behaviour of the animal.